Compagnie Générale Transatlantique: Overhaul of the fleet and the first large liners (1886–1904)

-At the beginning of the 1880s, the need arose to build new, more current ships.
+At the beginning of the 1880s, the need arose to build new, more modern ships.
 The first, ordered under the name Ville de New York, was put into service under the name of Normandie then quickly renamed La Normandie.
-With its 145 meters length and its 6,500 gross tonnage, it is above all an innovative ship: it was the first liner of the company to be equipped with electric lighting and promenade decks.
-At the same time, the need arose to renew the postal agreement of 1861, before its expiration in 1885.
-The commission responsible for it renewed it in 1883, on the condition that the company quickly equipped itself with four liners capable of speed greater than 15 knots.
+With its 145 meters length and its 6,500 gross tonnage, it was the first liner of the company to be equipped with electric lighting and promenade decks.
+At the same time, the company had to renew the postal agreement of 1861, before its expiration in 1885.
+The commission responsible for it renewed it in 1883, on the condition that the company quickly obtained four more liners capable of speed greater than 15 knots.
 This was already the case for La Normandie.